bitovi/academy/src/react-vite/08-stateful-hooks/stateful-hooks.md

 `ChangeEvent` is a type provided by React’s TypeScript definitions.
 It’s used to type the `event` object that you receive when an event occurs, like a change in a form field.
-In TypeScript, when you're working with event handlers in React, you often need to specify the type of the event object to get the full benefits of TypeScript’s type checking.
+In TypeScript, when you’re working with event handlers in React, you often need to specify the type of the event object to get the full benefits of TypeScript’s type checking.